Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 4 locations in Chippewa County.
-Some locations will get fiber and some locations will get a satellite or fixed wireless connection, which does not qualify as served in the MN statute.
-But the notable fact is that they will only get help for 4 locations.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 217 locations in Renville County.
+However, those locations will get a satellite or fixed wireless connection, which does not qualify as served in the MN statute.

-One issue is that using the FCC National Map there is a big discrepancy between wireline access and wireline with fixed wireless.
+They has been in a potentially precarious position, because there is a discrepancy between wireline access and wireline with fixed wireless.
 Minnesota doesn’t currently take fixed wireless into consideration when defining areas eligible for grants; the federal government does include access to fixed wireless.
-That could make a big difference to who is eligible for BEAD funding.
-So perhaps the federal maps are giving them credit for more coverage than the state maps would.

 2025 2024 2023 2022 2021 2020 2019 2018 2017